 1. Yogurt – Yogurt is especially useful for a dog’s digestive system.
 The pro-biotics from the active bacteria contained in yogurt do wonders for a dog’s stomach.
 However, Make sure to stay away from yogurts that contain artificial sweeteners or added sugars.

 2. Watermelon – Seedless watermelon is a tasty treat and a great way to rehydrate your pup.

-4. Baby Carrots – High in fiber and good for a dog’s teeth
+4. Baby Carrots – Baby Carrots are high in fiber and good for a dog’s teeth!

 5. Eggs – Throwing in an extra egg for your pup in the morning can give them that extra protein boost they need to start the day.
 Stay away from adding any salt or pepper though.